Harsh0/xss-mitigation-explainer/README.md

 **What TITP Protects Against:**
 - Token theft and reuse by XSS scripts
 - Cross-tab token sharing
-- Malicious developers bypassing their own security systems
+- Legitimate developers bypassing security (even with full system knowledge)
 - Request forgery without proper tab context

 **What TITP Does NOT Protect Against:**